brillout/goldpage/docs/csr-and-ssr-explained.template.md

 [CSR + SSR](#csr--ssr).

 > :information_source:
-> The Goldpage documentation often mentions "rendering a page in the browser" or "rendering a page to the DOM"
-> which means CSR.

-> :information_source:
 > **History**
 > <br/>
-> Gmail and Google Maps were among the first desktop-like web apps and they popularized the practice of manipulating the DOM to implement interactive apps.
+> Gmail and Google Maps were among the first to show that
+> it is possible to use browser-side JavaScript and the DOM manipulation APIs
+> to build a rich interactive app with a desktop-like experience.
 > CSR was called *ajax* back then.

+> :information_source:
+> In the Goldpage documentation, when we talk about "rendering a page in the browser" or "rendering a page to the DOM"
+> we mean CSR.

 !INLINE ./snippets/section-footer.md #readme